The Stomach in Chinese medicine

-“Rebellious Stomach Qi” is Qi, which flows upward.
-Signs of rebellious Stomach Qi are nausea and vomiting (the food is going upward instead of downward).
-The causes for rebellious Qi are often sudden or excessive emotions, which interfere with the healthy descending of the Stomach energy.
+Signs of rebellious Stomach Qi are nausea and vomiting.
+Often the cause for rebellious Qi is sudden or excessive emotions which interfere with its healthy descending.

-Another important part of having healthy eating habits is to balance “hot” and “cold” foods.
-“Hot foods” are generally spicy foods, most meats (with the exception of pork), most nuts.
-“Cold foods” are most fruits and vegetables, clams, crabs, tofu.
-A healthy meal is a meal, which consists of both hot and cold foods.
+Another important part of having healthy Stomach and Spleen is the balance of hot and cold.
+“Hot foods” are spicy foods (with the exception of mint and its family, turnip, radishes), most meats (with the exception of pork), some nuts and seeds.
+“Cold foods” are most fruits and vegetables, clams, crab, tofu.

-Except balancing “hot”, “cold”, “dry” and “moist” foods in the diet it is essential to also remember these advises:
+Except balancing hot, cold, dry and moist foods in our diet it is also good to remember these essentials:

-- Eat good breakfast (the majority of the contemporary people drink a cup of tea or coffee to start their day, which is not healthy) (1) Preferably start your day with something warm and easy to digest, such as hot cereal.
+5. Eat good breakfast (the majority of today's people drink a cup of tea or coffee to start their day, which is not healthy) (1) Preferably start your day with something warm and easy to digest, such as hot cereal or congee.

 YS